 Primary Stroke Center

-Helping New Orleans stroke victims on the path to recovery
+Helping New Orleans stroke patients on the path to recovery

 At University Medical Center New Orleans, our Advanced Primary Stroke Center is available 24/7 to ensure each patient gets the care they need, when they need it.
 Strokes are among the nation’s most dangerous health concerns, affecting over 795,000 people each year and rendering many severely disabled.
 With the right care delivered within a proper time frame, UMC helps patients to minimize the debilitating effects of stroke and helps people get back to their lives.